NEWS

 Read More »

 Accelerate Seagrass is a collaborative program being delivered by Climate Impact Partners, Deloitte, Project Seagrass, and the National Oceanography Centre which aims to support groundbreaking research into seagrass carbon sequestration and unlock long-term finance to save and reinstate vital seagrass meadows.
-Part of this programme of work includes mapping to record the presence and extent of
+Part of this programme of work involves collaborating with community groups across Scotland to develop knowledge

 Read More »